Surly dusted off an old favorite, the Rat Ride, with modern fit and geometry. The result is a stripped-down bike for ‘the scenic route’ around town.

 Beyond that, though, there’s a single bottle mount.
 As Surly advertises, it’s meant to be “the big-kid version of your childhood bike.”

-Surly said a “small amount” of Lowsides will hit the U.S. market, with a complete build running $1,200 and a frameset costing $600.
+Surly Lowsides are on the U.S. market, with a complete build running $1,200 and a frameset costing $600.
 There are a few dealers that have models on the floor:

 Rage Bicycles – Scottsdale, Ariz.